Do any of the following statements resonate with you?

 The interesting thing about this is that you are often already expressing, or at least LONGING to express these defining energies, in your personal life.
 Take a good look at your personal life and listen to your friends and family.
 What do they really appreciate about you?
 What do they feel is fundamental to you?

 Before I became a healer, I brought the energies of healing into many of my personal relationships.
 I dated men whom I could help and heal and attracted friends who needed my help.
 I so wanted to express these energies in my life and that was the only way I had found to do that.
 In the end, my desire to express these energies was so strong that I attracted a career that was a good fit for channeling my healing energies.
 But before I could be in the place where I could attract the right career for me, I first had to identify my passion and my talents and see where they were already at work in my life.

 Finding your calling does not have to be a fruitless, frustrating task.
 Even if there isn’t a career that seems like a good fit for you at the moment, don’t despair.
 Sometimes we have to do a little inner work before we can get there.

-To live your purpose even further and get into a place where you can attract your perfect career, ask yourself:
+To live your purpose even further and get into a place where you can find your perfect career, ask yourself:

 1. Who am I really?